 To help solve this dilemma, Lyndon State College, in cooperation with the Center for Rural Entrepreneurship, is holding its 2nd annual “Dressed for Success” event on Tuesday, April 2nd from 4 p.m. to 7 p.m. in the college’s Academic and Student Activity Center (ASAC) room 100.

 The goal of the project is to provide a free business-ready outfit to each junior and senior who attends the event.
 These clothes become a foundation for the student’s professional wardrobe and may be worn to interviews, presentations, internships, and in other professional circumstances.
 The needs of juniors and seniors will be prioritized but all LSC students are welcome to participate.

 All merchandise will be received by donation.
 The group seeks donations of suits, sport coats and blazers, jackets, overcoats and dress coats, dress shirts and blouses, trousers and slacks, skirts and dresses, and shoes.
 The group also seeks other relevant professional attire and accessories such as scarves, ties, belts, costume jewelry, briefcases, portfolios and attaché cases.
 Clothing should be clean and gently worn.

 JCPenney is lending clothing racks and hangers and Vermont-based designer Tara Lynn Scheidet is lending dress forms.
 A seamstress will be on hand to measure collar, sleeve and inseam measurements.
-All merchandise remaining after the event will be donated to H.O.P.E.
+All merchandise remaining after the event will be donated to NEK Youth Services and H.O.P.E.

-LSC’s Center for Rural Entrepreneurship (CRE) will run the event annually in the future as a component of the college’s Commencement Fair.
-For additional information, contact Ann Nygard, CRE director at (802) 626-4867 or email@example.com.
+LSC’s Center for Rural Entrepreneurship coordinates the annual event as a part of the college’s Commencement Fair.
+For additional information, contact Christina Cotnoir, CRE Assistant Director at (802) 626-6747 or Christina.email@example.com